mramshaw/DynamoDB/README.md

 * Offers [MongoDB Connector for BI](http://www.mongodb.com/products/bi-connector) which allows for standard SQL queries
 * Has a free tier (which offers a ___subset___ of Atlas features) which doesn't require a credit card
 * Seems to be playing catch-up with AWS and Azure (both of which have competing offerings)
-* Scaleable, both horizontally and vertically, but does not auto-scale
+* Scaleable, both horizontally and vertically
 * Apparently has the same price structure as AWS DocumentDB

 The following article offers a good overview of MongoDB cluster options: